Oneiroi/Saiweb.co.uk/source/_posts/2010-05-26-dissecting-the-hack-r57shell.markdown

 {% highlight python %}
 #!/usr/bin/env python
-# saiweb.co.uk payload unpack script 26/05/2010
+# blog.oneiroi.co.uk payload unpack script 26/05/2010
 # copy the eval(gzinflate()) line to payload.raw, place in same directory as this file.

 """
-Copyright (C) 2010 Buzz saiweb.co.uk.co.uk
+Copyright (C) 2010 Buzz blog.oneiroi.co.uk.co.uk

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by